7-Up Biscuits

 7-Up biscuits are great with everything from butter and jelly to savory beef stew.
 Take a look at these easy recipes for biscuit-worthy inspiration!

-How to Store the Extras
+How to Store Extras

-Real talk?
-You may not have any leftovers, because nothing is as more-ish as a pan of fresh, warm biscuits!
-But if you do happen to have a few extras, just cool them down and pop them into an airtight container or baggie.
+• Store at room temp: If you do happen to have a few extras, just cool them down and pop them into an airtight container or baggie.
 Store at room temperature for up to 3 days.

+• Freeze them: You can freeze 7-Up biscuits baked, or unbaked.
+Either way, they should be used within 3 months or so for best quality.
 To freeze baked biscuits, cool them down completely and pack them into freezer bags.
 Mark with the date, and store in the freezer.

-You can reheat frozen biscuits right out of the freezer!
+• To reheat: You can reheat frozen biscuits right out of the freezer!
 If they are already baked, just pop them into a 350°F oven and let them warm up for 10 minutes or so.

-To bake frozen biscuits, line up the desired number of frozen biscuits on a parchment-lined baking sheet.
+• To bake frozen biscuits: Line up the desired number of frozen biscuits on a parchment-lined baking sheet.
 Bake at 450°F for 10 – 15 minutes, or until fully baked and golden.

 7-Up Biscuits